2.1 Study Recruitment and Sample Collection

 2.3 Assessment of Stage-Specific Antigens and Morphological Endpoints

 Molecular and morphological placental features were evaluated independently by two investigators who were blinded to PBDE exposure levels.
-We assessed molecular immunoreactivity of CTBs at the maternal-fetal interface with antibodies specific for ITGA1, CDH5 or MMP1 in five stages of trophoblast differentiation: Zone I) CTBs resident in FV; Zone II) CTBs in the proximal (p) regions of AV cell columns; Zone III) CTBs within the distal (d) regions of AV cell columns; Zone IV) interstitial invasive/extravillous CTBs (iCTB); and Zone V) endovascular CTBs (eCTB) (Figure 1).
+We assessed molecular immunoreactivity of CTBs at the maternal-fetal interface with antibodies specific for integrin alpha 1 (ITGA1), VE-cadherin (CDH5) or metalloproteinase 1 (MMP1) in five stages of trophoblast differentiation: Zone I) CTBs resident in FV; Zone II) CTBs in the proximal (p) regions of AV cell columns; Zone III) CTBs within the distal (d) regions of AV cell columns; Zone IV) interstitial invasive/extravillous CTBs (iCTB); and Zone V) endovascular CTBs (eCTB) (Figure 1).
 We selected ITGA1 and CDH5 based on previous in vitro and in vivo literature demonstrating the importance of these adhesion receptor molecules in placental development and function (specifically regarding invasive and endovascular CTB differentiation pathways that are critical for vascular remodeling) as well as their potential disease associations.
-MMP1 is a metalloproteinase matrix-degrading enzyme that facilitates CTB migration/invasion during placentation [7,9,36] (Table S1 and Figures S3–S5).
-We immunolocalized ITGA1, CDH5, and MMP1 in each placental zone using published methods (Zhou et al., 2003).
+MMP1 is a metalloproteinase matrix-degrading enzyme that facilitates CTB migration/invasion during placentation [7,9,46] (Table S1 and Figures S3–S5).
+We immunolocalized ITGA1, CDH5, and MMP1 in each placental zone using published methods .
 The antibodies and dilutions that were used for this purpose are described in (Table S2).
 CTBs were identified by reactivity with CK7.
 Batch effects which influence immunofluorescence (IF) intensity were continuously monitored by including serial sections from the same two placental samples in each assessment.
 Slides were imaged using an upright Leica DFC450 microscope equipped with a camera and Leica Advanced Fluorescence Application Suite Ver.
 3.2 (Leica Microsystems).
-Immunoreactivity was scored into three groups based on the percentage of CTBs that reacted with each antibody: 1) < 25% (-); 2) 25–75% (-/+); and 3) > 75% (+).
+Immunoreactivity was scored using a previously established semi-quantitative approach in which two independent reviewers categorized immunofluorescence into three broad pre-defined categories (rather than continuous measures) based on the percentage of CTBs that reacted with each antibody: 1) < 25% (-); 2) 25–75% (-/+); and 3) > 75% (+) .

 Placental biopsies were also stained with Hematoxylin and Eosin (H&E) to evaluate morphological features: (1) average total number of white blood cells (WBC) present in basal plate (BP) per 10X field; (2) percent of FV with perivillous fibrinoid deposits (~ 60 villi evaluated per field); 3) fibrinoid deposition at the utero-placental junction; and (4) total number of modulated uterine spiral arteries which contained CTBs (defined as presence of > 50% endovascular CTBs in the lining of uterine spiral arteries) (Table S1 and Figure S5).
 All values were based on examination of the entire placental section at 10X resolution (~6-10 independent fields).
 In total, we evaluated 62 placentas; however, the sample size for each molecular and morphological endpoint varied depending on whether tissue sections captured the key structures of interest, most notably uterine arteries.
 For example, eCTB were confined to placental tissue sections that contained uterine arteries (n = 29–42); pAV and dAV CTBs were observed in 51–53 samples, and iCTB were found in 60 samples (Table S3).
 For morphological assessments, one sample was lost while processing (n = 61 placentas evaluated).
 Images were acquired using a bright field Leica DFC450 microscope equipped with a camera (Figure S5).